-We have continued to support our members when they need us most and I am pleased to report that 96.33% of all claims were paid in 2021 and 96.79% of all claims were paid in the 2019-2021 period.
+The main objective of all Society products is to support our members when they need us most, when they cannot work and lose income due to illness or injury - 95.04% of all claims were paid in 2022 and an average of 96.32% of all claims were paid in the 2020-2022 period.
+This demonstrates how important that support is to us.

-We have also maintained our high level of service and support for our members by working efficiently both from home and in the office throughout 2021.
-Our dedicated employees are now working back in the office, as well as trialling the ongoing benefits of planned homeworking to focus on developmental tasks and projects.
+We have also maintained our high level of service and support for our members by working efficiently both from home and in the office.
+We have added an 'Information Only' service to enable members to amend their membership simply and easily.